-Environmental Education (Master of Education)Offered by: Parks and Conservation
+Environmental Education (Master of Education)Offered by: Biology, Parks and Conservation

 The SRU Master of Education in Environmental Education program is designed to facilitate upward mobility in the field of environmental education and communication by providing students with the skills and experiences needed to excel as environmental educators in formal and informal settings.

 Slippery Rock University’s master's program in environmental education has been accepted for accreditation by the North American Association of Environmental Education.

 SRU is now among a small number of colleges and universities in North America with NAAEE accreditation, which provides third-party, standards-based recognition of quality higher education programs that engage in the preparation and professional development of environmental educators.
 For accreditation to be awarded, a panel of NAAEE-trained environmental education professionals reviewed and approved a self-study audit submitted by applying institutions.

 This program is ideal for both working educators who possess teaching certification and desire a program of study oriented to non-formal, experiential education and working natural resource managers to effectively integrate environmental education and communication into programs serving public audiences.
 SRU's Master of Education in Environmental Education consists of 30 credit hours offered exclusively online.

 This program helps students increase their understanding of the following:

 - Learn to effectively design, implement and evaluate environmental education and communication initiatives in a variety of formal and informal settings

 - Make a positive contribute to natural resource conservation and management through a professional internship